cpdinohow/pdsnd_github/README.md

 washington.csv

 ### Credits
-Information in provided by Udacity.
+Information is provided by Udacity.
 Data is from Motivate https://www.motivateco.com